Children’s wards: information for parents and visitors

 - Visitors, apart from parents and carers, should leave by 8pm or speak to a paediatric nurse if this is going to be difficult.

-- Please keep visitors to maximum of 2 to 3 people at any one time.
+- Please keep visitors to maximum of 2 people at any one time.

 - Please ensure you watch over all children who are visiting with you to ensure calmness for our young patients.